Identification schemes

 Victor:

-Verifies that \( y \) is a square modulo \( n \) by checking that \( z^{2} \: mod \: n = y^{b} \cdot a \: mod \: n \).
+Verifies that \( y \) is a square modulo \( n \) by checking whether \( z^{2} \: mod \: n = y^{b} \cdot a \: mod \: n \).

 Try a demo of the zero-knowledge protocol here.